Masterchiefm/BEAR/README.md

 # BEAR - BaseEdit Analyzer
 English version | [中文](/README_zh.md)
 ## Purpose
+Estimate Base Editing Efficiency with Sanger Sequencing.
 This program is created to deal with multiple base-edit data in a short time.

 One of my colleague once asked me if I can help her to analyse thousands of sanger sequence data and show her the edit efficiency of each sample.
 I was shocked